Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 You can also reference environment variables in your ./public/index.html file like this:

 Run your application again using npm start.
-Open your browser's developer tools and view the "Sources" for the current page.
+Open your browser’s developer tools and view the “Sources” for the current page.
 Expand the localhost:3000 node on the left and select (index).
 Notice that the text %REACT*APP*TITLE% within the &lt;title&gt; element has been converted to the text literal Exploring React Builds:

-If you expand the localhost:3000 &gt; static &gt; js node on the left and select the main.chunk.js file, you can see how the App component's JSX has been converted to JavaScript:
+If you expand the localhost:3000 &gt; static &gt; js node on the left and select the main.chunk.js file, you can see how the App component’s JSX has been converted to JavaScript:

 Here’s a closer look at the relevant React.createElement method call: